Assistant Professor of Clinical Psychology

 The Department of Psychology in the College of Natural and Health Sciences invites applications for a full-time, tenure-track assistant professor position in Clinical Psychology to begin August 2021.
 The successful candidate will demonstrate a strong commitment to teaching excellence (in-person and online), have the ability to fulfill requirements in scholarship and research, contribute service to the university, college, department, profession, and community, and possess a strong appreciation for the University's student-centered mission.
 The Department is especially interested in candidates with research programs involving undergraduates and that fall under the specialization of clinical psychology.
-Preference will also be given to candidates who have experience, training, or certification (e.g. Quality Matters) in online course delivery, and in teaching some of following courses: Abnormal Psychology, Psychological Assessment, Cross-Cultural Psychology, Health Psychology, and/or Psychology of Personality.
+Candidates will be expected to teach courses online (the university provides training, but prior experience will be accepted), and in teaching some of following courses: Abnormal Psychology, Psychological Assessment, Cross-Cultural Psychology, Health Psychology, and/or Psychology of Personality.
 Prior experience can include teaching assistantships.
 Opportunities to teach in the graduate counseling program may become available.
 The teaching load is 24 credits annually (4/4 standard fall/spring course teaching load).
 Depending on the needs of the department, opportunities to teach courses during the summer and winterim semesters may be available for additional compensation.

 Essential Job Functions

 Teaching courses in Clinical Psychology, and other Psychology courses at the undergraduate and (possibly) graduate level.

 Service to Psychology Department, College of Natural and Health Sciences, UW-Parkside, profession and community